Nissan Pathfinder

 The Nissan Pathfinder is a range of sport utility vehicles manufactured by Nissan since 1985.
 Until the third-generation model, the Pathfinder is based on Nissan's compact pickup truck platform which it shares with the Navara/Frontier.
-The front end of the D21 (first generation) and R51 (third generation) Pathfinder is notably identical with the Navara/Frontier up until the B-pillars.

 The Pathfinder was marketed as the Nissan Terrano (日産・テラノ, Nissan Terano) outside North America.
-Beginning in 2004, the R51 series was marketed internationally as the Pathfinder.
+Beginning in 2004, the vehicles were marketed globally as the Pathfinder.